vipulgupta1011/swapmix/README.md

 We measure visual bias of the model for both irrelevant object changes and attribute changes seperately.
 We combine the results for both changes to measure visual bias of the model

+## Evaluating new model for visual bias
+SwapMix can be used to measure visual bias on any VQA model

+Changes are needed on data loading and testing part.
+The current code iterates over each question indiviually to get predictions for all SwapMix perturbations.

+Details for measuring visual bias on a new model can be found [here](https://github.com/vipulgupta1011/swapmix/tree/master/swapmix)

 ## Citation
 If you like our work and find this code useful, consider citing our work :
 ```